Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Abstract

 \section{Abstract}

-Decisiveness has proven to be an elegant concept for denumerable Markov chains: it is general enough to encompass several natural classes of denumerable Markov chains, and is a sufficient condition for simple qualitative and approximate quantitative model checking algorithms to exist.
-In this paper, we explore how to extend the notion of decisiveness to Markov decision processes.
-Compared to Markov chains, the extra non-determinism can be resolved in an adversarial or cooperative way, yielding two natural notions of decisiveness.
-We then explore whether these notions yield model checking procedures concerning the infimum and supremum probabilities of reachability properties. \keywords{Verification \and Markov decision processes \and Approximation scheme}
+Markov chains and Markov decision processes (MDPs) are well-established probabilistic models.
+While finite Markov models are well-understood, analysing their infinite counterparts remains a significant challenge.
+Decisiveness has proven to be an elegant property for countable Markov chains: it is general enough to be satisfied by several natural classes of countable Markov chains, and it is a sufficient condition for simple qualitative and approximate quantitative model-checking algorithms to exist.

+In contrast, existing works on the formal analysis of countable MDPs usually rely on \emph{ad hoc} techniques tailored to specific classes.
+We provide here a general framework to analyse countable MDPs by extending the notion of decisiveness.
+Compared to Markov chains, MDPs exhibit extra non-determinism that can be resolved in an adversarial or cooperative way, leading to multiple natural notions of decisiveness.
+We show that these notions enable the approximation of reachability and safety probabilities in countable MDPs using simple model-checking procedures.

+We then instantiate our generic approach to two concrete classes of models inducing countable MDPs: non-deterministic probabilistic lossy channel systems and partially observable MDPs.
+This leads to an algorithm to approximately compute safety probabilities in each of these classes.